 Consuming triphala powder during pregnancy can cause miscarriage, due to the stimulation it provides to the digestive system.
 Conditions such as diarrhea and abdominal pain are often observed after eating triphala.
 Since triphala is commonly used to treat constipation, it contracts the intestinal muscles and makes bowel movements easier.
 However, the same action is thought to be responsible for miscarriage when pregnant, due to its downward flowing action.

 Also, triphala causes the baby to get stimulated, making the baby’s heartbeat go up.
+Fetal heart problems can have serious repercussions.
 This is not ideal during the gestation period, so before you decide to take triphala to treat digestive woes during pregnancy, do consult your gynaecologist.

 Allergic reactions such as mouth ulcers, swelling in mouth, shortness of breath, itching etc. may also be observed on consuming triphala during pregnancy.